nbrest/kamehouse/kamehouse-shell/README.md

 ## Decrypt and load .kamehouse-secrets.cfg

-- Use `decrypt-kamehouse-secrets.sh` to decrypt the secrets file for editing with `edit-kamehouse-secrets.sh`
+- Use `edit-kamehouse-secrets.sh` to temporarily decrypt the secrets for editing

 - The manual decryption process would be: